fubinf/propra-inf/process/reviews.md

 - Reviewers make simple changes themselves and defer complex changes to the author.
   They should leave simple changes to the author as well if they believe the author will learn from making them.
-- Reviewers may add feedback in the task file
+- Reviewers may add long feedback in the task file
-  (a paragraph or itemized list starting with a TODO_1_someauthor marker; default case) or write them in the Discord if they believe everybody should see them.
+  (a paragraph or itemized list starting with a TODO_1_someauthor marker) or shorter feedback in reviews.md or write feedback in the Discord if they believe everybody should see it.
-- Reviewers then move the review task assignment line to the section (in `review.md`) of the next person that needs to consider the given task (author or reviewer) or delete it if the task has arrived in `beta`.
+- Reviewers then move the review task assignment line to the section (in `review.md`) of the next person that needs to consider the given task (author or reviewer) or delete it if the task has arrived in `beta` and needs no further change or check.

 ## Reviews to do for Lutz Prechelt

 **Kapitel bitte in Reihenfolge des Inhaltsverzeichnisses, alles darunter in alphabetischer, Leerzeile pro Gruppe**

-- ch/Sprachen/Python1/PythonIntegers.md (Alrwasheda->LP->HA->LP)
-- ch/Sprachen/Python1/PythonFloats.md (Alrwasheda->LP->HA->LP)
-- ch/Sprachen/Python1/PythonTypeConversion.md (Alrwasheda->LP->HA->LP)
-- ch/Sprachen/Python1/PythonIf.md (Alrwasheda->LP->HA->LP)
-- ch/Sprachen/Python1/PythonElifElse.md (Alrwasheda->LP->HA->LP)
-- ch/Sprachen/Python1/PythonFunctions.md (Alrwasheda->LP)
+### Sprachen

+### Bibliotheken
 - ch/Bibliotheken/Dokumentation/changelog.md (Prechelt->RR->LP) Keine Anmerkungen.
 - ch/Bibliotheken/Dokumentation/changelog2.md (Prechelt->RR->LP) Zwei Übungen ergänzt, eine
   davon auf das SUT bezigen, um nachzuvollziehen, dass ein vorhandenes Changelog schöner ist, als